-This rich, creamy vegan cheesecake has a decadent raspberry topping that will please both vegans and non-vegans.
-It's dairy-free and gluten- free and is much easier to make than it looks.
+This rich, creamy vegan no-bake cheesecake has a decadent raspberry topping that will please both vegans and non-vegans.
+It's dairy-free and gluten-free and is much easier to make than it looks.
 It's also raw, which means you don't even need to turn on your oven to make the ultimate dessert!

 I love this vegan twist on a classic New York cheesecake.
 It's so luxurious and smooth that even non-vegans can't believe it's totally dairy-free.